dotnet/docs/docs/languages/csharp/event-pattern.md

 [properties](properties.md).
 Notice that the handlers have different
 names: `add` and `remove`.
 These are called to subscribe to the event, or unsubscribe from the event.
 Notice that you also must declare a private backing field to store the event variable.
-It is initialzed to null.
+It is initialized to null.

 Next, let's add the overload of the Search() method that traverses